a-einstein/AdventureWorks/README.md

 #### Purpose
 * Supplying a database service tailored to my WPF project.
+* Making use of Entity Framework.

 #### Notes
-* This is a pretty rough cut early version.
+* This is still a pretty rough cut early version.

 #### Prerequisites
 * The service assumes the presence of an AdventureWorks2014 database, to which a connection should be configured.